OurSelf-Systems/TerminalEmulator/README.md

-# self-tmux
+# TerminalEmulator

-tmux utilities for OurSelf.io
+A morphic terminal emulator for interacting with Unix shells, requires Socat.